pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 ### Check the execution plan

 You can use [`EXPLAIN`](/explain-overview.md) to check the execution plan calculated by TiDB for a statement during compiling.
-In other words, TiDB considers hundreds or thousands of possible execution plans and determines that this execution plan consumes the least resource and executes the fastest.
+In other words, TiDB estimates hundreds or thousands of possible execution plans and selects an optimal execution plan that consumes the least resource and executes the fastest.

 If the execution plan selected by TiDB is not optimal, you can use EXPLAIN or [`EXPLAIN ANALYZE`](/sql-statements/sql-statement-explain-analyze.md) to diagnose it.